Open system approach to the internal dynamics of a model multilevel molecule: Coherence and populations

-\end{widetext} The expression for $\tilde{p}_{1_R}(u)$ is obtained from the above relation through the mutual exchange of the indexes $L$ and $R$.
-We notice that the equality (\ref{FinalEqs2}) is fulfilled.
-The coherence term described by Eq. (\ref{pc}), is evaluated for various expressions of the memory kernel $\hat{\Phi}(u)$.
-In each case, the inverse power law behavior of both $p^c(t)$ and $P_L(t)$ emerges from the analysis of the corresponding Laplace transforms for $u\to 0^+$, while the long time scales are derived from the conditions for the convergence of the related series expansions.
+The expression for $\tilde{p}_{1_R}(u)$ is obtained from the above relation through the mutual exchange of the indexes $L$ and $R$.
+Notice that the equality (\ref{FinalEqs2}) is fulfilled.

+The inverse power law behavior of the coherence term, described by Eq. (\ref{pc}), is evaluated for various expressions of the memory kernel $\hat{\Phi}(u)$, through the converging term by term inverse Laplace transform of the corresponding series expansion around $u=0$, since such series converges in a sector $\left|\arg u\right|\leq \chi_0$, where $\pi/2< \chi_0 \leq \pi$.
+The choice of the long time scales derives from the condition of convergence of the related series expansions.